- Visit the Hassan II Mosque, which has one of the tallest minarets in the world

 Next, move on to Moulay Idriss, which, from a distance, looks like a sitting camel.
 The oldest town in Morocco, it was founded by Moulay Idriss I in 789, who fled Mecca because of religious and tribal conflicts.
 It was here that the Idrisid dynasty was founded.
 Note that the town has the only round minaret in Morocco.
 Lunch is on your own here, with recommendations from your driver.

 Your tour guide will meet you after breakfast to start your day of exploration in the Fes Medina.
 This UNESCO-protected medina is full of arms-width alleyways and donkey-width roads.
-Your Fes born-and-bred guide will share hidden stories and show you secluded corners of the medina, and you will see daily life unfold, along with the impactful Fes madersas and palaces.
+Your Fes born-and-bred guide will share hidden stories and show you secluded corners of the medina, and you'll see daily life unfold, along with the impactful Fes madrasas and palaces.
 Your guide will help you learn about Fes as only a true local can.
 Be sure to ask your guide for lunch suggestions.

-Today, you will visit the Berber village of Ahinajen in the Middle Atlas Mountains.
-You will be transported 2 hours in a local souk van or a pick-up, as the locals do.
-Upon arrival, you will be introduced to a local family to have lunch with.
-After lunch, you will be taken down the valley to observe and interact with the farmers working on the land.
-Traditionally, women and children act as shepherds for the family livestock, and you will get to see how the family dynamic works.
-This experience can be very eye-opening to the rural way of life in the Atlas Mountains and is a great way to interact directly with the local culture.
-On the way back to Sefrou, you will stop in Mausoleum of Sidi Bousghin for the panoramic view of Sefrou and the snow-capped Middle Atlas Mountains.
+Today, you'll visit the Berber village of Ahinajen in the Middle Atlas mountains.
+Upon arrival, you'll be introduced to a local family to have lunch with.
+After lunch, you'll be taken down the valley to observe and interact with the farmers working on the land.
+Traditionally, women and children act as shepherds for the family livestock, and you'll get to see how the family dynamic works.
+This experience can be very eye-opening to the rural way of life in the Atlas mountains and is a great way to interact directly with the local culture.
+On the way back to Sefrou, you'll stop in the Mausoleum of Sidi Bousghin for the panoramic view of Sefrou and the snowcapped Middle Atlas mountains.

 Dinner will be on your own in either Sefrou or Fes.

-Begin the day early, as you prepare for your long day of travel from Fes to Marrakech.
-This 8-hour journey takes you through the Middle Atlas and High Atlas Mountains.
-Along the way, you will see Berber villages, and you can stop at a few if you would like.
-You will break for lunch at Beni-Mellal, with recommendations on where to eat from your driver.
+Begin the day early as you prepare for your long day of travel from Fes to Marrakesh.
+This eight-hour journey takes you through the Middle Atlas and High Atlas mountains.
+Along the way, you'll see Berber villages, and you can stop at a few if you would like.
+You'll take a break for lunch at Beni-Mellal, with recommendations on where to eat from your driver.

-Enjoy the tranquility of the mountains, before you are in the midst of the hustle and bustle of vibrant Marrakech.
-Once you are in Marrakech, feel free to spend the rest of the afternoon at a slower pace.
-You will go on a guided hammam visit to relax after the long day traveling.
+Enjoy the tranquility of the mountains before you're in the midst of the hustle and bustle of vibrant Marrakesh.
+Once you're in Marrakesh, feel free to spend the rest of the afternoon at a slower pace.
+You'll go on a guided hammam visit to relax after a long day of traveling.

-On your second day in Marrakech, after you have breakfast, you will meet your local tour guide who will take you on a tour to explore the stunning old medina, which is also a UNESCO World Heritage Site.
+On your second day in Marrakesh, after you have breakfast, you'll meet your local tour guide, who will take you on a tour to explore the old medina, which is also a UNESCO World Heritage Site.
 In its lively souk, you can take in the displays of djellabas, soft, brightly colored babouches, intricately pierced lanterns, mounds of exotic spices, and life unfolding among the web of alleys.
 Your knowledgeable guide will tell you about the history and stories of the Medina, the Souk, and the Mellah sections–all kept within the city's rose-pink walls.
 Lunch is on your own with the recommendation of your tour guide.

 After lunch, take some time to relax before your evening activities.
-Around 6 pm, you will go on a 3-4 hour guided food tour around the Marrakech Medina, tasting local foods and partaking in a full meal.
+Around 6 pm, you'll go on a four-hour guided food tour around the Marrakesh Medina, tasting local foods and partaking in a full meal.

 Your Ourika Valley day trip starts early in the morning.
-After a short drive from Marrakech into the foothills of the Atlas Mountains, you'll take the road along the valley of Ourika, where you'll enter through a group of clinging mountain villages.
+After a short drive from Marrakesh into the foothills of the Atlas mountains, you'll take the road along the valley of Ourika, where you'll enter through a group of clinging mountain villages.
 Later, you'll continue the tour to reach Setti Fatma, a favorite weekend destination of many Moroccans, which is highly appreciated for its streams and waterfalls, beautiful cliffs, and green valleys.
-You will explore a region which still practices a medieval agricultural tradition.
-Walk around the valley to take photos of the views of green terraces and the surrounding Atlas Mountains.
+You'll explore a region that still practices a medieval agricultural tradition.
+Walk around the valley to take photos of the views of green terraces and the surrounding Atlas mountains.
 A local guide can take you on a hike to the first waterfall.

 After the hike, take a break for a traditional lunch in a local restaurant and enjoy the view over the mountains.
-Then, you'll return to Marrakech in the evening, where you will have time to yourself and dinner at your leisure.
+Then, you'll return to Marrakesh in the evening, where you'll have time to yourself.

-After breakfast, you will take the 45-minute trip to Casablanca Mohamed V International Airport in preparation for your departure flight.
+After breakfast, you'll take the 45-minute trip to Casablanca Mohamed V International Airport in preparation for your departure flight.
 Safe Travels!